 Presbyopia is a normal condition in which the eyes gradually lose the ability to focus on near objects as we get older.
-It is also known as age-related farsightedness.
-As it progresses over time, it becomes increasingly challenging to perform near tasks like reading and threading a needle.
+This leads to difficulty reading small prints and performing other near tasks like threading a needle, picking stones from grains or handling very tiny tools like nuts and screens.

 Everyone experiences presbyopia, but the age of onset varies from person to person.
 Most people begin to experience the symptoms at about 40 years of age.
 Others experience them earlier or later.
 Generally, people with hyperopia (long-sightedness) tend to develop presbyopia earlier than people without refractive errors.
 On the other hand, those with myopia (short-sightedness) tend to get it later than those without refractive errors.

 Visual impairment due to uncorrected presbyopia affects the quality of life.
 It causes so much discomfort and affects job performance, leading to lower work productivity and decreased income/profits.